bookofproofs/bookofproofs.github.io/_sources/history/18th-century/walsh.md

 ### Mathematical Profile (Excerpt):
 * John Walsh was born at Shandrum, on the border of the County of Limerick, probably about the year 1786.
-* Of his mother, Mr Walsh always spoke with great affection, attributing to her influence his first love of letters.
 * He also held in kind remembrance one of his early school-fellows, John Harding, to whom in later life he dedicated a little tract on The General Principles of the Theory of Sound.
 * When about 28 years of age, John Walsh, in company with Harding, removed to Cork.
-* Walsh, who wrote a fine hand, an accomplishment which he stated that he owed to his mother's instruction, obtained employment as a teacher of writing in ladies' schools.
 * Mr Walsh is said to have been a careful and diligent writing-master, and to have succeeded in making his pupils in arithmetic understand and like the subject.
 * However this may have been, Mr Walsh was for a series of years engaged in a constant endeavour to induce the principal learned societies of Europe to print his communications.
 * The titles of some of Mr Walsh's papers will serve to throw light on the particular objects which he had in view.